 -- Can suck up to six times its weight in blood, and feeding can take 3 to 10 minutes.

--- Adults live about 10 months, and there can be up to three to four generations of bedbugs per year.
+-- There can be up to three to four generations of bedbugs per year.

 Day to day:

 -- Use metal instead of wood bed frames.

 -- Live minimally -- get rid of the figurines, picture frames and clutter near your bed, which make a perfect playground for bedbugs.

 -- Call a professional exterminator, who will need to make several visits over one to two months to kill all the adults and eggs.